 The average caterer charges $20-$30 per person.
 But in a luxurious corporate event, you need to be willing to pay much higher than that to cater to your guests’ needs.

 When considering the venue for your corporate event, pay attention to the kitchen and catering services provided.
-Does the site offer their own caterers, partner with reputable caterers, or are you required to get one on your own?
+Does the site offer its own caterers, partner with reputable caterers, or are you required to get one on your own?
 When a venue offers a caterer, then you are more likely to get good value for your money.
 That’s because the reputation of that venue is tied to the quality of service the caterers provide.
 So bear that in mind.

 5. Additional Amenities